 Follis and his team continued helping clients around the country in all media.
 "The Marketing Show", with interviews with top marketing thought leaders from around the world, got syndicated on iTunes.
 And, Marketing Therapy continued serving business owners across the US.
 In 2012, Follis Inc was acknowledged by the U.S. Commerce Association with an award recognizing it as a business that "has achieved exceptional success and enhanced the image of small business through service to their customers."

 Additionally, John became a featured blogger for two high-profile blogs: AOL/ADWEEK's "Fuel the Future" and Small Business Trends.
 As a respected thought leader he continued to receive speaking requests at such venues as The Social Media Conference in Chicago, The World Business Academy in New York, the 2012 New York Business Expo, and The Yale Entrepreneurial Institute.

-In 2013, Follis created yet another new business model this time focusing on the exploding online video market.
-Big Idea Video was created to help any business, product, service, or organization to more effectively inform, excite and sell their goods via short, high-impact, concept-focused videos and animated "Explainer" videos.
-In this interview with CH8's Ann Nyberg, Follis discusses BIV and a recent project.
+In 2013, Follis created yet another new business model this time focusing on the exploding online video market: Big Idea Video.
+BIV was created to help any business, product, service, or organization to more effectively inform, excite, and sell their goods and services online via short, high-impact videos.
+BIV also creates animated Explainer and Whiteboard style videos.
+In this TV interview with CH8 news anchor, Ann Nyberg, Follis discusses Big Idea Video and a recent BIV public service project.

-And, in 2017, he wrote, directed and produced his first film "Leaving God" which received a filmmaker award at the Hollywood International Documentary Film Festival.
-In its first year it was viewed by over 21,000 people from 98 countries.
+And, in 2017, John wrote, directed and produced his first documentary "Leaving God" which received a "Best First-time Filmmaker" award at the Hollywood International Documentary Film Festival.
+Now featured on TopDocumentaryFilms.com it's been seen by over 30,000 people in 98 countries.